MvvmCross/MvvmCross/docs/_documentation/plugins/getting-started.md

 Each plugin is suposed to provide abstractions of native functionalities such as camera, geolocation, accelerometer or files.
 Using plugins is extremely easy!
 You just need to install a nuget package on your _Core_ project and your _platform_ projects.

 There is just one exception, if the plugin is not explicitly referenced somehow in your project it won't be loaded.
-So if you use plugins such us _Method binding_ just be sure to add a explicit reference in _LinkerPleaseInclude_ like:
+So if you use plugins such as _Method binding_ just be sure to add a explicit reference in _LinkerPleaseInclude_ like:

 ```csharp
 public void Include(MvvmCross.Plugin.MethodBinding.Plugin p)